dominikkleinekalvelage/the-app/DevOps Notes.md

 	- Culture shift: People have to talk to each other
 	- 20% of time in agile setup should be reserved for internal improvements (tools/infrastructure/code cleanup/tests/xxx)
 	- Feedback loop from Ops to Dev
-	- No separated silos (Dev, Test, Ops), but all are thinking about the other topics and working together

 ## DevOps topics:
 - Automation: